 RSR - Road Surface Recycling Limited remains open and accessible to our customers during this difficult time.
-We are adapting during Covid19 and can provide a Go-To-Meeting Presentation for anyone who is interested in learning more about the Hot In-place Rtechnology.
+We are adapting during the pandemo and can provide phone or online Presentations for anyone who is interested in learning more about the Hot In-place Recycling Technology.

 Canada's last intact Arctic ice shelf just collapsed...